 Rinehart's spacious, individually assigned studios are one of the most vital aspects of the program, which opens onto a common work area with a comprehensive fabrication shop.

 Core to the program is the seminar room where peers interact, exchange ideas, and receive Guest Lecturers for critical readings and writing workshops, balancing intensive studio practice with a rigorous focus on history and critical theory.

-The Rinehart Seminar consists of weekly lectures and discussions led by Program Director Dolores Zinny and renowned visiting artists, critics, art historians, and curators.
-Guest Lecturers include local Baltimore artists and professionals from other disciplines such as journalists, architects, and scientists.
-Click here to see Recent Visiting Lecturers
+The Rinehart Seminar consists of weekly lectures and discussions led by Program Director Dolores Zinny and renowned visiting artists, curators & professionals from other disciplines, such as journalists, architects, and scientists.
+Recent visiting artists include Alexandra Grant, Coco Fusco, and Matt Mullican.
+Click here to see Recent Visiting Lecturers.

 Jasper Johns: Mind/Mirror at the Philadelphia Museum of Art.
 Students in conversation with the exhibition curator Carlos Basualdo.

 with Karen Sander Class ETH Zurich

 During one semester, through data exchange, the two classes work to produce two hybrid artworks.
 The challenge was to think about different modes of fabrication and dissemination employed during the covid pandemic and reflect on which could remain through time to alter the conditions of production and display of contemporary art.

 With Yuri Stone at Glenstone Museum Potomac

 Each semester Rinehart Faculty and Glenstone Museum curator Yuri Stone methodically analyze how artists and institutions display artworks in space.